 He continued: “Apple isn’t just taking my feed and displaying it.
 They’re shoving terms and conditions at me, and unilaterally assuming that I agree to them unless I take explicit steps to respond and say that I don’t.”

 Highlighting the other side of the argument, Graham Hann, head of technology, media and communications at law firm Taylor Wessing, shed light on the matter in a BBC report.

 “The content of the notice is not unusual, although it has deliberately been dumbed down, possibly for clarity,” explained Hann.
-“However, the output approach is very unusual and I don’t see how the notice could form a binding contract without a positive reply.”
+“However, the output approach is very unusual and

 He continued: “Apple clearly wants to launch with as much content as possible and has taken this risk-based approach.
 Some publishers may object and even threaten to sue.
 However, I think it would be hard to claim damage beyond a reasonable royalty fee.”